onramper/docs/docs/API-Reference.md

 ```

 ## Steps
 The purchase flow is splitted in different steps.
 User should complete all steps to make a successful purchase.

+##### First step
-You will find the first step to execute in the attribute `nextStep` of the available gateway selected from the `/rate` response and the following steps in the responses of the steps executed.
+You will find the first step to execute in the attribute `nextStep` of the available gateway selected from the `/rate` response and the following steps as the response of the executed step.

+If you want to attach a custom object to the transaction the user will start, then you should append it to the body of the `POST` request of the first step (usually a `form`  a `wait` step).
+You should add your custom object under the key `partnerContext` in the request body.
+In case the first step is a `form` step, the `partnerContext` key will be next to the other requested fields.

 ##### Purchase flow
 1. First we call to `/gateways` to get a list of the cryptos, currencies and payment methods availables.